 Transcript of the video

-Hi everyone, hope you are doing well.
+Hi everyone, hope you're well.

-I'm back today for a new French video.
+I'm back today with another French video.

 If you are new to the channel, I am Elisabeth.